Two-step dynamic obstacle avoidance: Introduction

 We emphasize that a similar approach has been pursued by some prior works \citep{chun2021deep, xu2022colregs, waltz20232}.
 However, these studies share the limitation of assuming a \emph{linear motion} of nearby obstacles during the CR computation.
 For instance, popular CR measures based on the closest point of approach (CPA, \citealt{lenart1983collision}) like the distance between the vehicles at the CPA, denoted $d^{\rm CPA}$, and the time until reaching the CPA, denoted $t^{\rm CPA}$, are calculated assuming constant course and speed of the obstacle.
 While these widely used metrics offer great interpretability and constitute an essential tool for real-world captains and pilots, future turns or accelerations of the obstacles are not considered, leaving a significant risk of misinterpreting a given scenario.

-Besides, a different strand of literature has focused on supervised learning approaches to CR estimation \citep{rawson2022survey}.
-For example, \cite{strickland2018deep} train a deep predictive model from images for CR assessment in autonomous driving. \cite{zheng2020svm} built a support vector machine classifier to model the probability of a collision.
-Further, \cite{zhang2020towards} process a traffic image via a convolutional neural network based on labels from an analytical collision risk model.
-The growing capabilities of supervised learning techniques thus hold considerable promise for CR estimation.

-In this paper, we propose to merge the worlds of traditional highly interpretable CPA-based measures and supervised CR estimation to construct a comprehensive DRL agent for DOA tasks.
-In particular, our contributions are as follows: \begin{itemize} \item We propose a \emph{data-driven} approach to generate an estimate of the $d^{\rm CPA}$ and $t^{\rm CPA}$ with obstacles.
+\rdd{Addressing this challenge, we propose to merge traditional highly interpretable CPA-based measures with a supervised learning approach to CR estimation to construct a comprehensive DRL agent for DOA tasks.} In particular, our contributions are as follows: \begin{itemize} \item We propose a \emph{data-driven} approach to generate an estimate of the $d^{\rm CPA}$ and $t^{\rm CPA}$ with obstacles.
 More precisely, we train an LSTM network \citep{hochreiter1997long} to estimate the future trajectories of obstacles in a supervised fashion \citep{lecun2015deep}, and compute the CR metrics subsequently.
 This procedure can generalize across situations and is robust to non-linear obstacle behavior. \item We augment the \emph{observation space} of an RL algorithm to include the newly estimated CR metrics, enabling the agent to assess and solve various encounter situations robustly.
 Moreover, this proposal can be seen in context to recent advances from the robotics domain \citep{lee2019making} since our CR estimator acts as an additional observation processing module. \item We showcase the potential of our \emph{two-step architecture} (Step 1: CR estimation, Step 2: DRL) for handling DOA tasks, thereby underscoring its suitability for implementation inside a local path planning unit of a PPC modularization.
-More precisely, we define a traffic-type independent environment where an agent needs to avoid dynamic obstacles and quantify the advantage in terms of the reward difference of the proposal in comparison to a 'conventional' DRL agent for obstacle avoidance.
-Figure \ref{fig:Architecture} visualizes the architecture. \end{itemize}
+More precisely, we define a traffic-type independent environment where an agent needs to avoid dynamic obstacles and quantify the advantage in terms of the reward difference of the proposal in comparison to a 'conventional' DRL agent for obstacle avoidance. \item \rdd{Using real-world vessel trajectory data, we demonstrate that the proposed two-step architecture effectively adapts to this new environment, highlighting the architecture's robustness and generalizability.
+This study underscores the potential of our approach for diverse applications beyond the initial traffic-type independent environment.} \end{itemize}